mikekpl/zenith/README.md

-DebugLog.showException(context, class, throwable) // Shows Throwable / Exception with context and class details DebugLog.showError(context, string) // Shows Log in error form (RED) so we can determine it easily DebugLog.printStackTrace(exception) // Shows error message of exception
+DebugLog.showException(context, class, throwable) // Shows Throwable / Exception with context and class details DebugLog.showError(context, string) // Shows Log in error form (RED) so we can determine it easily DebugLog.printStackTrace(exception) // Shows error message of exception DebugLog.justPrint("message") // Shows a log in error format
 ```

 #### CheckNetwork